allenai/ai2thor/README.md

 **How to Access Metadata**

 The metadata is generated whenever a action is completed.
-The metadata is located in:\
+(If on Mac you will need [Android Transfer File](https://www.android.com/filetransfer/)) The metadata is located in:\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```Quest 2\Internal shared storage\Android\data\com.AllenInstituteforArtificialIntelligence.AI2THOR\files\Metadata```

 ## 📰 Latest Announcements